jrosdahl/fancy-dabbrev/README.md

 fancy-dabbrev
 =============

-fancy-dabbrev essentially wraps Emacs's standard [dabbrev-expand] command, with two improvements:
+fancy-dabbrev essentially wraps Emacs's standard [dabbrev] functionality, with two improvements:

 1. **Preview**: If `fancy-dabbrev-mode` is enabled, a preview of the first